Paul Goldschmidt Player Props: Cardinals vs. Rangers

 Paul Goldschmidt At The Plate

-- Goldschmidt has an OPS of .895, fueled by an OBP of .390 to go with a slugging percentage of .504.
-All three of those stats are best among St. Louis hitters this season.
+- Goldschmidt leads St. Louis with an OBP of .390, plus a team-best slugging percentage of .500.

-- Among the qualifying batters in MLB, he ranks 22nd in batting average, 13th in on-base percentage, and 22nd in slugging.
+- He ranks 23rd in batting average, 14th in on base percentage, and 25th in slugging among the qualifying hitters in MLB play.

-- Goldschmidt has had at least one RBI in 28.8% of his games this year (17 of 59), with two or more RBI eight times (13.6%).
-He has also been responsible for three or more of his team's runs in one contest.
+- In 17 games this year (28.3%), Goldschmidt has picked up an RBI, and in eight of those games (13.3%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

-- In 28 of 59 games this year, he has scored, and nine of those games included multiple runs.
+- He has scored in 29 of 60 games this season, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.